Marry Me Chicken Pasta: The Viral Recipe That Lives Up to the Hype

 Get the sun-dried tomatoes that come packed in oil, not the dry ones.
 They’re already soft and flavorful.
 Just drain them well before adding to the sauce.

 Freshly grated Parmesan is non-negotiable here.
 The pre-shredded stuff has anti-caking agents that prevent it from melting smoothly into the sauce.
-Trust me on this one – I learned the hard way.
+This is a lesson I’ve learned from experience.

 For the chicken broth, use low-sodium so you can control the salt level.
-Some store-bought broths are crazy salty, and you don’t want to ruin the dish.
+Some store-bought broths are super salty, and you don’t want to ruin the dish.

 How to Make Marry Me Chicken Pasta (Step by Step)

 Okay, let’s cook.
-This comes together in about 30 minutes, which is genuinely amazing for how good it tastes.
+This comes together in about 30 minutes, which is genuinely amazing for how delicious it tastes.

 Step 1: Cook the Pasta First

 Fill a large pot with water and add a generous amount of salt.
-Like, more than you think you need.
+Make sure to add more salt than you believe is necessary.
 The water should taste like the ocean.

 Drain the pasta and set it aside.
 Don’t rinse it!
 The starch on the pasta helps the sauce cling to it better.